AI

 Entrepreneurship

-Every startup blog will tell you the same thing: validate before you build.
+Every startup blog will tell you the same thing about idea validation: validate before you build.
 Do 20 customer interviews.
 Run surveys.
-Create a landing page.
-Collect …
+Create a …

 Read article →